 A few comments:

 If you learn the substitution model and apply it to analyzing your programs in Racket when your are stuck, you will find that it is a powerful tool for programming.
-You will also find it is handy on the exam.

 Evaluate each of the following using the substitution model:

 (square (any-old-func 6)) (sum-of-squares (square 6) (any-old-func 2)) (any-old-func (sum-of-squares (+ 4 5) (+ 2 3))) (square (sum-of-squares (cube (+ (- 5 3) 2)) (sum-of-squares (+ 2 1) (* 3 2)))) ( (compose car cdr) '(1 2 3 4) )